anacierdem/libdragon-docker/README.md

 ## Installation

 This is primarily a node.js script which is also packaged as an executable.
-You have two options:
+You have a few options:

-### pre-built
+### installer

-Download the [pre-built executable](https://github.com/anacierdem/libdragon-docker/releases/latest) for your system and put it somewhere on your PATH.
-It is discouraged to put it in your project folder.
+Download the [windows installer](https://github.com/anacierdem/libdragon-docker/releases/latest) and run it.
+This option is currently only available on Windows.

 <details>
-  <summary>Windows instructions</summary>
+  <summary>Detailed instructions</summary>

   - Download the Windows installer and run it
   - It can show a "Windows protected your PC" warning.
-In that case click "More info" and "Run anyway".
+Click "More info" and "Run anyway".
   - You should now be able to use the `libdragon` on a command line or PowerShell.
   - To update it with a new version, download a newer installer and repeat the steps above.

 </details>

+### pre-built executable

+Download the [pre-built executable](https://github.com/anacierdem/libdragon-docker/releases/latest) for your system and put it somewhere on your PATH.
+It is discouraged to put it in your project folder.

 <details>
-  <summary>Windows instructions (manual)</summary>
+  <summary>Windows instructions</summary>

   - Download the Windows executable and copy it to `C:\bin`
   - Press `Windows + R` key combination and then enter `rundll32 sysdm.cpl,EditEnvironmentVariables`